 The first trimester of pregnancy is the most complicated for some women.
-If during this stage you feel excessively tired or have frequent dizziness and vomiting, take physical activity calmly.
+During this stage, If you feel excessively tired or have frequent dizziness and vomiting, take physical activity calmly.
 It may not be the priority at this time.
 Anyway, a regular walk can be of great help.

 The most appropriate at this stage, especially if you have not been a great athlete, is to start with body-mind exercises, such as adapted yoga, exercises with self-loading or elastic bands and Pilates.
 During the first three months your body is doing titanic tasks, so don’t overdo it.

-The practice of a sport as such is only advisable if you already practiced it before unless they are contact sports.
+The practice of a sport is only advisable if you already practiced it before unless they are contact sports.
 Otherwise, walking at a rapid pace, especially on steep terrain, is an excellent option.
 It is also advisable to climb stairs whenever you can.

-The second trimester is a more appropriate stage to practice sports during pregnancy.
+The second trimester is more appropriate stage to practice sports during pregnancy.
 The most advisable activities are those that help you develop more strength and endurance.
 But the lifting of important weights and contact practices should not be included.

 The most advisable is still the fast-paced walk.
 Likewise, swimming turns out to be an excellent alternative, since: